Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 It’s not ok to take pre-workout twice a day unless you’re using stim-free varieties since excessive stimulant intake can cause certain health risks.

-However, most pre-workout supplements contain caffeine as a primary stimulant in doses close to the recommended daily limit of 400 mg [1].
+However, most pre-workout supplements contain caffeine as a primary stimulant in doses close to the limit stated by the FDA, which is 400 mg daily [1].

-While these amounts may help you get most of your training session, you should know that the caffeine half-life is approximately five hours (varies from 1.5 to 9.5 hours) [2].
+While these amounts may help you get most of your training session, research conducted by the National Academy of Sciences indicates that the caffeine half-life is approximately five hours (varies from 1.5 to 9.5 hours).
+[2].

 Half-life is the time your system needs to clear half of the given substance from your bloodstream.